-Measure The Size a Hash Object
+Measure The Size a SAS Hash Object

 There are several methods out there to estimate the memory consumption of a hash object.
 If you add items from a data set, you can use PROC CONTENTS and use the record length and multiply with the number of records.
 This will give you a nice estimate.
 If the hash object items do not come from a data set, you can use the ITEM_SIZE and NUM_ITEMS attributes to do the same.

 While the above approaches estimate the memory occupation well, the method I will show you measures the memory occupation exactly.
 In the example page, Check Available Memory to SAS Session, I demonstrate how you can check how much memory is currently available to the SAS session.
 We can use this exact technique here.
-In the example below, I read some made up data into a hash object.
+In the example below, I read some made-up data into a hash object.
 I wrap the creation of the hash object in statements that measure the available memory before and after the hash object is initialized.
 This gives me the exact size of the object.

 data MyData; do x=1 to 10e6; output; end; run; data _null_; if 0 then set MyData; before=input(getoption('xmrlmem'),20.); if _N_=1 then do; declare hash h(dataset:"MyData"); h.defineKey('x'); h.defineDone(); end; after=input(getoption('xmrlmem'),20.); hashsize=before-after; put "Hash Object Takes Up:" hashsize sizekmg10.2; run;

 I put the result in the log.
-The hash object at question takes up 461.46 MB of memory.
+The object at question takes up 461.46 MB of memory.

-The result that you get from using the XMRLMEM Option to measure the hash object size will be different from the estimate you get from using PROC CONTENTS output or the ITEM_SIZE and NUM_ITEMS Attributes.
+The result that you get from using the XMRLMEM Option to measure the object size will be different from the estimate you get from using PROC CONTENTS output or the ITEM_SIZE and NUM_ITEMS Attributes.
 The reason is that even an empty hash object takes up memory.
-The memory occupation of an empty hash object depends on the HASHEXP Option, that controls the number of binary search trees.
+The memory occupation of an empty hash object depends on the HASHEXP Option, which controls the number of binary search trees.
 As an example, let us see how much memory an empty hash object with the maximum number of search trees possible takes up.

 data _null_; k=.; before=input(getoption('xmrlmem'), 20.); if _N_ = 1 then do; declare hash h(hashexp:20); h.defineKey('k'); h.defineDone(); end; after=input(getoption('xmrlmem'), 20.); hashsize=before-after; put "Hash Object Takes Up:" hashsize sizekmg.; run;